-The Health and Wellness Centre at U of T provides resources for students that focus on overall health and wellness through the provision of clinical services, programming focused on mindfulness, physical activity, nutrition, healthy relationships and fostering balance all contribute to a positive university experience.
+The Health and Wellness Centre on the St. George campus at U of T provides resources for students that focus on overall health and wellness through the provision of clinical services, programming focused on mindfulness, physical activity, nutrition, healthy relationships and fostering balance, all of which contribute to a positive university experience.

-In 2016-2017, the Health and Wellness Centre at the U of T St. George Campus received 59,889 visits by 14,067 students.
-Sixty-five per cent of students were undergraduates and 35% were graduate students.
-A total of 23% were international students.
-Focus groups were convened by LDFP with students indicated a strong desire and need to move seamlessly among services, thereby avoiding delays in accessing essential support at critical times.
+In 2017-2018, the Health and Wellness Centre on the St. George Campus received 57,553 visits by 14,000 students.
+Focus groups convened by LDFP with students indicated a strong desire and need to move seamlessly among services, thereby avoiding delays in accessing essential support at critical times.
 Enhancing coordination, collaboration and communication across services on and off campus is critically important to meeting the needs of students.
+The AP integration into existing U of T models of care will improve access to all services and provide a clear pathway to individualized care.